 Employment Opportunities

-The Shipwreck Society is hiring full-time and part-time seasonal positions for the remainder of our 2023 season, which ends on October 31.
+The Shipwreck Society is hiring full-time and part-time seasonal positions for 2025, with most positions starting in late April/early May, and ending on October 31.
 We are looking for motivated individuals for the following positions:

 - RETAIL SALES CLERK